jmail1014/portfolio-react/README.md

 # Portfolio - React

 This is a single page portfolio application made with React.
-It displays an about me, portfolio, contact and resume section made with React reusable components.
+It displays an About me, Portfolio, Contact and Resume section made with React reusable components.
 It utilizes props to pass child components and Hooks to manage state in functional components.

 ## Technologies used:
 - React